Golf Tutorials

 The Downswing: Sequence From the Ground Up

 1. The "Bump": The very first move from the top is a slight shift, or "bump," of your hips toward the target.
-It’s a very small lateral move that re-centers your weight and makes space for the club to drop down from the inside.
+It’s a small lateral move that transfers pressure to your lead foot and makes space for your club to drop onto the correct path from the inside.

 Drills to Tame Unwanted Swing Movement